Ultimate Guide to Creating the Best Charcuterie Boards

 8. Nourishing Round Grazing Platter

-Quite often, rectangular shapes are used for charcuterie boards.
+Rectangular shapes are often used for charcuterie boards.
 However, round bases can be simply stunning!
 Arranging your ingredients may be a bit more challenging.

-However, Flavor the Moments designed hers with gorgeous results The spread is placed on the very top, which creates a gorgeous stack of flavors.
+However, Flavor the Moments designed hers with gorgeous results.
+The spread is placed at the very top, creating a magnificent stack of flavors.

 Meat and Cheese Platter for a Bridal Shower